bmlt-enabled/BMLTiOSLib/README.md

 ```

-If any errors occurred, this  `BMLTiOSLibDelegate`  calls is made:
+If any errors occurred, this  `BMLTiOSLibDelegate`  call is made:

 ```